 This shrub is found at altitudes ranging from 800 to 3,000 meters and its fruits are harvested by a few farmers in parallel with their rice, barley and livestock crops.
 These plantations are generally difficult to access and it is necessary to travel through entire valleys and several districts if you want to collect a large quantity

-The harvest takes place from August to the beginning of October.
+.
+The harvest is from August to early October.
 Unnecessary young shoots, without fruit, are harvested by producers for consumption in frying or sautéing.
 The harvested pepper is dried in the sun and then in the attics for 15 to 20 days.

 Once the drying is complete, Timut Pepper is sorted to remove the many thorns, clean as much of its seeds as possible in order to keep only the most beautiful berries.